appitiza/SignatureApp/README.md

         attr:speedimpressionWeight=".1" />
 ```

-You can use attributes to adjust the fetures of signaturepad
+You can use attributes to adjust the features of signature pad
 Example
 ```
         attr:penMaxWidth="9dp"
         attr:penMinWidth="5dp"
 ```
-With above code you can adjust the pen width
+With above code, you can adjust the pen width

 #### To use the drawingpad
 Copy the below code to use drawingpad